cstrawberry/predictive-universe/docs/paper/06_complexity_resources.md

 **6.3 Derivation of the Law of Prediction from POP / PCE**

-We now derive the explicit complexity–performance relationship—the *Law of Prediction*—by integrating the simplest differential equation that satisfies the qualitative scaling requirements of Definition 19.
-This approach, guided by the optimization imperatives of the Prediction Optimization Problem (POP, Definition 16) and the Principle of Compression Efficiency (PCE, Definition 15), yields a specific functional form that is used to construct the benefit component of the PCE Potential $V(x)$ analyzed in Appendix D.
+We now derive the explicit complexity–performance relationship—the *Law of Prediction*—by modeling the dynamics of predictive improvement under the framework's core optimization principles.
+The Principle of Compression Efficiency (PCE, Definition 15) implies that any adaptive system will exhibit diminishing returns: as complexity increases, the marginal gain in performance decreases because the most cost-effective improvements are made first.
+We formalize this by constructing and solving the simplest differential equation that captures this fundamental economic principle.

 **6.3.1 Theorem 19 (Law of Prediction — Exponential Saturation Model)**